crystal-ball/eslint-config-eloquence/README.md

 - ✅ Extends Airbnb and Prettier for a comprehensive, battle tested ruleset
 - 🔋 Manages dependencies for simplified setup and use of ESLint
 - 🌲 Includes plugin for Cypress
-- 🎉 Encourages ESModules everywhere
+- 👮‍♀️ Supports linting TypeScript projects

 The most important opinion of Eloquence is that we believe linters shouldn't get in your way while developing, so in non-test environments all rules related to